gitname/sediment-api/README.md

 ## Development

-> **Note:** Unless otherwise specified, all commands shown below are written under the assumption you are in
+> **Note:** Unless otherwise specified, all commands shown in this section are written under the assumption you are in
 > the root folder of the repository.

 ### Environment